 When you sign up for Online Banking, ALEC asks you to create your own username and password for access to your accounts.
 This information is encrypted during transmission.

-You can now select your own personal username to sign on, instead of your account number.
-We strongly recommend you don’t use your account number as a username or password.
+You can now select your own personal username to sign on.
+We strongly recommend you don’t use your account number or social security number as a username or password.
 To create a new username, sign on to Online Banking and go to Account Services.

 ALEC may request a member’s account number to authenticate the member by phone or email.
 However, we do not request a member’s online banking password to verify their identity.
 If there is ever a question regarding the legitimacy of an email, you should visit alecu.org and sign on from the homepage.

 Providing extra protection for your online data, Enhanced Authentication helps guard against phishing scams and identity theft by recognizing your computer and usage patterns.
 If a questionable logon attempt is detected, the system will require additional identity verification before allowing access.

 ALEC’s system will automatically log you off from Online Banking after inactivity.
 This reduces the risk of others accessing your information from your unattended computer.